arcriles/TimeSort/README.md

 # TimeSort
-a simple application to sort time
+a simple code to sort time

-Sort Time in no 'time'
+Sort Time in no 'time' _ehe_